UMD-CS-STICs/389Lspring18/codelabs/codelab-06/README.md

 #### Testing part 2: Electric boogaloo

-Order another attack, this time at the ALB, using its DNS name for address.
+Order another attack, this time at the ALB (use its DNS name for address).
 You should get roughly the same latency metrics.

 ![1instanceBehindALB](../../../media/codelabs/codelab-06/1instanceBehindALB.png)